bhuan007/image-pool/README.md

 After all three steps, your program is ready to run.
 On the terminal, execute the program by running "python imgurDownloader.py"

 The program will ask you for a search term.
 Go ahead and type whatever you please.
-A artificial window will pop open and will start searching and downloading the corresponding images.
+An automated chrome window will pop open and will start searching and downloading the corresponding images.
+Do not close the window.
 Let the program run, all the windows will close once the program is complete.

 Once finished, you will have a new folder inside the program directory named 'imgur'.
 This is the location of your downloaded images.